Jared-Glenn/Camelot_The_Resistance/README.md

 ##### The Scabbard
 The Scabbard is part of the Excalibur relic, and starts in the players' hands at the start of the game.
 At the start of the game, the Leader assigns the Scabbard to one player prior to assigning the first Quest.
 Each round thereafter, the Scabbard is passed by the person who holds it.
 It may be passed to any player except the player who held it last.

+At any point during the round, the player who holds the Scabbard may change the location of the Excalibur search.

 ## Roles by Player Count
 Each player count uses certain player roles that should function well at the given count.
 Not all of the specified roles will appear in a game with the given number of players, but the role will be selected from among the roles given.